coprolit/rpg-rules/combat-rules.md

 2. If the initial die roll falls within the fumble range for the weapon/attack, resolve the fumble.
 The attack procedure ends here.
 Otherwise, continue:
 3. Add your character's `OB` to the final die result .
 4. Subtract your foe's `DB` from the adjust die total.
-5. Look up the modified result on the weapon attack table.
+5. Look up the modified result on the appropriate [weapon attack table](https://drive.google.com/open?id=1tPDr4NFE08qQ8WbqCwjto16jS6B6MagT).

 There will be three possible results, a __miss__ (denoted by a "-" in the table), a __normal hit__ (denoted by a number; e.g., 8), or a __critical hit__ (denoted by a number and a letter; e.g., 10D).